PennyLaneAI/pennylane-lightning-gpu/doc/devices.rst

 The ``lightning.gpu`` device allows users to leverage the computational power of multi-node and multi-GPUs for running large-scale simulations.
-Provided that NVIDIA cuQuantum libraries, a ``CUDA-aware MPI`` library and ``mpi4py`` are properly installed and the path to the ``libmpi.so`` is added to the ``LD_LIBRARY_PATH`` environment variable, the following requirements should be met to enable multi-node and multi-GPUs simulations:
+Provided that NVIDIA cuQuantum libraries, a ``CUDA-aware MPI`` library and ``mpi4py`` are properly installed and the path to the ``libmpi.so`` is added to the ``LD_LIBRARY_PATH`` environment variable, the following requirements should be met to enable multi-node and multi-GPU simulations:

 1. Both total number of MPI processes and MPI processes per node must be the same and a power of 2.
 For example, 2, 4, 8, 16, etc..
 2. Each MPI process is responsible for managing one GPU.
-Each MPI process is responsible for managing one GPU for the moment.
 3. The ``mpi`` keyword argument should be set as ``True`` when initializing a ``lightning.gpu`` device.

 The workflow for the multi-node/GPUs feature is as follows: